 Appearance Tickets.
 The Code Enforcement Officer is authorized to issue appearance tickets for any violation of the Uniform Code, the Energy Code or this Zoning Law.

 Civil Penalties.
-In addition to those penalties proscribed prescribed by State law, any Person who violates any provision of the Uniform Code, the Energy Code or this Zoning Law, or any term or condition of any Building Permit; Certificate of Occupancy, Use or Compliance; Temporary Certificate; Stop Work Order; or other notice or order issued by the Code Enforcement Officer pursuant to any provision of this Zoning Law, shall be liable to a civil penalty of not less than $250 for each calendar day or part thereof during which such violation continues.
+In addition to those penalties prescribed by State law, any Person who violates any provision of the Uniform Code, the Energy Code or this Zoning Law, or any term or condition of any Building Permit; Certificate of Occupancy, Use or Compliance; Temporary Certificate; Stop Work Order; or other notice or order issued by the Code Enforcement Officer pursuant to any provision of this Zoning Law, shall be liable to a civil penalty of not less than $250 for each calendar day or part thereof during which such violation continues.
 The civil penalties provided by this Section of this Zoning Law shall be recoverable in an action instituted in the name of the Town.

 Criminal Penalties and Enforcement.
 Any violation of the Uniform Code, Energy Code or Zoning Law is hereby declared to be an offense punishable by: